okta/workflows-templates/workflows/generate_unique_emails/readme.md

 Before you get started, you will need:

 1. Access to an Okta tenant with Okta Workflows enabled for your org
 2. Access to Email tenant.
-Admin account required if you want to test against O365 or Google.
+An admin account is required if you want to test against O365 or Google.

 ### <span style="text-decoration:underline;">Setup Steps</span>